manjur-moon/assignment-7-B13-keen-keeper/README.md

-# KeenKeeper
+KeenKeeper

-KeenKeeper is a clean, Figma-matched friendship tracker built with React and Vite.
-It helps you keep meaningful relationships close with friend cards, friend details, quick check-ins, a persistent interaction timeline, and simple friendship analytics.
+KeenKeeper is a simple friendship management app designed to help you stay connected with the people who matter.
+It lets you view your friends, track check-ins, and see your interaction habits over time.

 ## Live Links